newsnowlabs/docker-ingress-routing-daemon/README.md

 On load-balancing nodes:

 1. Inhibit Docker Swarm's SNAT rule
-2. Add a firewall rule that sets the TOS byte within outgoing IP packets, destined for a service container in the ingress network, to the node's NODE_ID.
-The NODE_ID is determined by the final byte of the node's IP within the ingress network.
+2. Add a firewall rule that sets the TOS byte within outgoing IP packets, destined for a service container in the ingress network, to the node's `NODE_ID`.
+The `NODE_ID` is determined by the final byte of the node's IP within the ingress network.

 On service container nodes: